 In this page, you will find out more about the various passes that will allow you to work legally in Singapore and relocate your immediate family members to Singapore.

 The Employment Pass allows professionals such as managers, executives and specialists to work in Singapore.
-To qualify, an applicant must earn a fixed monthly salary of at least $3,300 and have sound qualifications.
+To qualify, an applicant must earn a fixed monthly salary of at least $4,500 (effective 1st September 2020) and have sound qualifications.
+An applicant in the financial sector must earn a minimum salary of $5,000 with effect from 1st December 2020.
 The application can be made only by the employer.
 The validity of the EP is tied to the employer.
 Consequently, a change in employers will require a new pass application.

 The EntrePass is made to attract entrepreneurs to come to Singapore, enliven its startup scene and generate employment for locals.

-To qualify for an EntrePass, an applicant must meet all of the following requirements:
+To qualify for an EntrePass, an applicant must meet one of the following requirements:

-- Has ongoing research collaboration with a research body recognised by A*STAR or Singapore’s Institutes of Higher Learning
+- Has research collaboration with A*STAR or a university

-- Is an incubatee at an incubator supported by the Singapore Government
+- Is an incubate at a government-supported incubator

 For the EntrePass to be upgraded and renewed annually, entrepreneurs must fulfil the employment and business spend, as follows: